garrardkitchen/blog/content/posts/kubernetes-on-windows.md

 tags: [blogging, kubernetes, setup, windows, containers, pods, services, azure, aws, gcp]
 ---

-This post is a reminder to me of what needs to be installed in order for a `pod`, created from a local image, that is to be served up via `kubernetes cluster`, all from your local development environment.
+This post is a reminder to me of what needs to be installed in order for a `pod`, created from a local image, that is to be served up via a `kubernetes cluster`, all from your local development environment.

 ### What is Kubernetes and why is it so important?